seanremenyi/Notes_aws_developer/README.md

 3. Supported API types
 RESTful APIs are optimized for stateless, serverless workloads Websocket APIs are for real-time, two-way, stateful communication e.g., chat apps
+4. Can rollback to previous deployment by selecting a stage that has the last verion of your deployment

 Restful Apis
 REpresentational State Trnsfer